 If you look at your calendar for March or April, you will probably see “Passover” marked.
 Most people think of the Passover as simply a Jewish national holiday commemorating Israel’s departure from Egypt as found in the book of Exodus.
 Around this season, network television usually airs The Ten Commandments, the epic 1956 film recounting the Exodus starring Charlton Heston and Yul Brynner.

 But did you know that the Passover is found throughout the Bible—both in the Old Testament and New Testament?
-Is it possible that Christianity is ignoring an observance that is actually very much Christian?
+So why don’t most Christians celebrate Passover?
+Should they?

-This post will answer some common questions about the Passover.
+This post will answer some frequently asked questions about the Passover.

-Question 1: Doesn’t the Passover commemorate the Israelites being “passed over” and protected from the 10th plague in Egypt?
+Question 1: What does Passover celebrate?
+Doesn’t it celebrate the Israelites being “passed over” and protected from the 10th plague in Egypt?

-Yes, the Passover was introduced as a commemoration of the night God performed the 10th and final plague against ancient Egypt.
+Yes, when the Passover was introduced, it commemorated the night God performed the 10th and final plague against ancient Egypt.
 God caused the firstborn of Egypt to die—a plague that probably took millions of lives throughout the land.
 God would spare the Israelites from this plague only if they painted lamb’s blood on the doorposts of their dwellings (Exodus 12:7, 12-13).

-Question 2: Is there any connection between the Passover and Jesus Christ?
+Question 3: Is there a connection between Jesus and the Passover?

-Yes, the Bible makes a strong link between the Passover and Jesus Christ.
-Putting the scriptures together, we see that the events of the first Passover foreshadowed Jesus Christ’s sacrifice.
+Yes, the Bible makes a strong link between the Passover and the death of Jesus Christ.
+Putting the scriptures together, we see that the events of the first Passover foreshadowed Jesus Christ’s death.
 Notice the following parallels:

 These are just a few of the parallels between the Exodus Passover and Jesus Christ.
 It is also important to remember that Jesus observed the Passover on the evening before His crucifixion and that His sacrifice occurred on the daylight portion of the Feast of Passover (Matthew 26:18-19).
 But perhaps no scripture proves the link better than 1 Corinthians 5:7: “For indeed Christ, our Passover, was sacrificed for us.”

-Yes, the New Testament is very clear that early Christians observed the Passover.
+Yes, the New Testament is very clear that Christians in the early Church celebrated the Passover.

-We must first understand that they didn’t observe it in the same way Israel observed it in the past.
-At His last Passover, Jesus Christ instituted new symbols for New Covenant Christians to reflect His sacrifice for sins.
+We must first understand that they didn’t observe it in the same way Israel did in the past.
+At His last Passover, Jesus Christ instituted new symbols to reflect His sacrifice for sins.
 These new symbols were a new element He added to the Passover for New Covenant Christians.

 We read about the institution of the New Covenant Passover in Matthew 26.